JordanRickman/b/README.md

 By default, **b** also raises an exception if a shell command produces a non-zero exit code.
 This can be relaxed with `b.mayfail`.

-When trying to catch these, keep in mind they will come in as Promise rejections; a call to `b` will not itself throw any of these.
+When trying to catch these, keep in mind they will come in as Promise rejections; a call to `b` will not itself throw any of these (unless `await`ed).

 Return Signature